 5) Acknowledge and accept the grief

-We all have things to grieve - from people, to moments, to dreams, to opportunities.
+We all have things to grieve - people, moments, dreams or opportunities.
 I have days where I feel angry and frustrated at how the pandemic has been managed, I feel worried and anxious about the wellbeing of my loved ones after spending hours caring for dying patients that feel so similar to them, I feel hopeless and gutted after losing treasured colleagues and I feel at a loss as time continues to pass but it feels like there's nothing good to show for it.

 Sitting with those difficult feelings has helped me acknowledge them and then, in time, they pass.
 I've realised that a lot of us feel the same way and even though we're apart from each other, we are united in many ways.
 Talking honestly with loved ones about how we are and admitting when I'm feeling sad or frustrated has been freeing.
 If you feel like you don't have anyone around you who you can talk to about how you feel, then please reach out to a grief helpline for advice and support.